Constraining the inflaton potential with gravitational waves from oscillons: Perturbations in the oscillon-dominated universe

 which is valid on scales $k\leq k_{\rm osc}$ and at the formation time denoted by the subscript ``f".
 Here, $k$ denotes the wavenumber of a given Fourier mode, and the scale $k_{\rm osc}$ corresponds to the comoving mean separation of individual oscillons.
 On smaller scales, $k > k_{\rm osc}$, the effective fluid description breaks down.
-Note that many oscillons form in each Hubble patch, such that $k_{\rm osc} > k_{\rm f}$ with the scale $k_{\rm f}=\calH_{\rm f}$ corresponding to the horizon size at formation.\footnote{Note that this is opposite to the case of PBHs, where only in a few Hubble patches a single PBH is formed and thus ${k_{\rm PBH} < k_{\rm f}}$ for the comoving mean PBH separation $k_{\rm PBH}$.} $\calH$ denotes the comoving Hubble parameter.
+Note that many oscillons form in each Hubble patch, such that $k_{\rm osc} > k_{\rm f}$ with the scale $k_{\rm f}=a_{\rm f}H_{\rm f}$ corresponding to the horizon size at formation.\footnote{Note that this is opposite to the case of PBHs, where only in a few Hubble patches a single PBH is formed and thus ${k_{\rm PBH} < k_{\rm f}}$ for the comoving mean PBH separation $k_{\rm PBH}$.} Here, $a$ denotes the scale factor of the Universe, and $H$ is the Hubble parameter.

 Once oscillons become dominant, the total energy density fluctuation is dominated by the density fluctuations in the oscillon fluid.
-Then, the Poisson equation for the gravitational potential $\Phi$ on subhorizon scales ($k \gg \calH$) reads
+Then, the Poisson equation for the gravitational potential $\Phi$ on subhorizon scales ($k \gg a H$) reads

 During matter domination $\Phi$ becomes constant, while the density contrast grows linearly with the scale factor, $\delta_{\rm osc}\propto a$ \cite{Baumann:2022mni}.
 Let us emphasize here that the oscillon number density fluctuations correspond to isocurvature perturbations, meaning that initially the curvature perturbation is zero.
 However, numerically one can check that a curvature perturbation is quickly generated on super- and subhorizon scales for isocurvature initial conditions when $\beta\coloneq\rho_{\rm osc,f}/\rho_{\rm f}\gtrsim1/2$, see \Cref{fig:Phi_iso_plot} in \Cref{app:isocurvature_scenario}.